mi-schi/phpmd-extension/README.md

 ```

 You can also customize the rules with own properties or use only specific rules.
 Just take a look in the xml files.
 It works as the basic ruleset logic.

-## ToDos

-- [ ] Rule for high cohesion (member variables are used by a lot of methods)
-- [ ] Rule that a service should never call a controller